hapax/hapax.github.io/assets/chandra.md

 [Nobel Prize in Physics](https://www.nobelprize.org/prizes/physics/1983/summary/), largely for his work on white dwarfs.

+Although we have reached our main goal, the exercises below convert Chandrasekhar's limit to solar masses (Exercise 7), throw electrons into a box until it collapses (Exercise 8), deduce the mass-radius relation for non-relativistic white dwarfs (Exercise 9), and finally, explore two-dimensional stellar remnants (Exercise 10).
+Have fun!

 ---

 **Exercise 7.** Evaluate $M_C$ numerically and compare to the mass of the sun.
 You